vircadia/vircadia-web-sdk/README.md

 ```
 npm run build
 ```
-Does a development compile and packages the SDK into the `dist/` directory.
+Does a development compile and packages the SDK into the `dist` directory.

 ### Compile and minify for production
 ```